 Exercise, Sleep, and Nutrition in Neuro-Recovery

-Brain health is an important part of recovery because stimulant addiction affects neural functioning which results in mood and circadian rhythm changes.
+Brain health is an important part of recovery because stimulant addiction affects neural functioning, which results in mood and circadian rhythm changes.
+Aerobic activity releases natural endorphins and boosts brain-derived neurotrophic factor (BDNF), a protein that supports neurotransmitter function.
+A high-protein, micronutrient-rich diet also helps repair BDNF function.

 Mindfulness, Meditation, and Stress-Management Tools

-Mindfulness based stress reduction (MBSR) strategies can help individuals cope with cravings and manage their emotions.
-Activities like yoga and mindfulness meditation help to dissipate cravings and negative moods.
+Mindfulness-based stress reduction (MBSR) strategies can help individuals cope with cravings and manage their emotions.
+Activities like yoga and mindfulness meditation can help dissipate cravings and negative moods.
 Apps are also available that provide on-demand coping methods when experiencing cravings.

 Peer-Led Recovery Groups (NA, SMART Recovery, Recovery Dharma)

-Peer-led recovery groups can be important in fostering recovery.
-Well known peer groups include 12-step groups like Narcotics Anonymous (NA).
+Peer-led recovery groups can play a meaningful role in long-term recovery.
+Well-known peer groups include 12-step programs like Narcotics Anonymous (NA) and Cocaine Anonymous (CA).

-Secular groups or those more suited to different philosophies are also available.
-One is SMART Recovery which stands for Self-Management and Recovery Training.
-Another is Recovery Dharma which uses Buddhist practices and principles.
+Secular groups and groups suited to different philosophies are also available.
+SMART Recovery, which stands for Self-Management and Recovery Training, uses cognitive-behavioral tools.
+Recovery Dharma uses Buddhist practices and principles.

-Benefits of peer recovery groups include feeling a sense of accountability to others and sharing experiences and coping ideas with those who have the same struggles.
-Meetings are now often available online to expand access and flexibility.
+Benefits of peer recovery groups include feeling a sense of accountability to others and sharing experiences and coping ideas with people who have similar struggles.
+Meetings are increasingly available online to expand access and flexibility.

 Family Engagement and the CRAFT Model

-Community Reinforcement and Family Training (CRAFT) is a program that trains family members on how to positively reinforce their loved one’s healthy behaviors and encourage them to enter treatment when needed.
+Community Reinforcement and Family Training (CRAFT) is a program that teaches family members how to positively reinforce their loved one’s healthy behaviors and encourage them to enter treatment when needed.
 CRAFT also teaches how to decrease enabling behaviors and improve the family’s overall well-being.

 Relapse Prevention and Long-Term Recovery